socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 January 24, 2018, the 1.09 firmware version has introduced the Ducker feature for all three devices in the Notepad series.

-Soundcraft provides the **Soundcraft USB audio control panel** which allows changing the mixer settings for audio routing and the ducker.
+Soundcraft provides the **Soundcraft USB audio control panel** software which allows changing the mixer settings for audio routing and the ducker.
 However, that software is only available in binary form for Windows and MacOS X, and the documentation provided by Soundcraft provides no description of the USB protocol the **Soundcraft USB audio control panel** uses to communicate with the mixer devices.

 General packet format